Caring for Mature Trees

-Take these steps to give your mature tree its best chances for survival:
+Take these steps to give your mature tree the best chance of thriving:

 The number one thing you can do for mature tree health is to make sure that the amount of water supplied is appropriate to your tree.
 For most mature trees, regular monthly deep watering is recommended in the absence of soaking rain.
 Consult Canopy’s Trees and Water Section to learn how much and when to water your tree.

-Mature trees need to be pruned regularly to remove dead and diseased wood and to remove excessive weight from the ends of branches.
+Mature trees need to be pruned regularly to remove dead or diseased wood and to remove excessive weight from the ends of branches.
 The process called “end-weight reduction” will reduce the likelihood of branch breakage and hazards.
 Make sure a trained professional, ideally a Certified Arborist, prunes your tree.
 Inadequate pruning compromises the health of trees.
-Topping can ruin the tree's natural structure, starve trees by removing a high percentage of food-producing leaves, create openings for disease, and initiate the tree's eventual demise.
+Whatever you do, avoid “topping” your tree — this harmful practice ruins the tree’s natural structure, starves the tree by removing a high percentage of food-producing leaves, creates openings for disease, and initiates the tree’s eventual demise.

 3. Disease and other problems

 Learn about tree pests and diseases that may affect your tree.
-Read about tree mistakes to avoid.
 If you suspect disease, consult a Certified Arborist.
-The arborist can also inspect the tree for weak branch attachments, and periodically check your tree for safety.
+The arborist can also inspect the tree for weak branch attachments and periodically check your tree for safety.
 Watch trees carefully for foliage changes to catch problems early and begin care and treatment

 Caring for Mature Native Oak Trees